Arlodotexe/strix-music/docs/get-started/installation.md

 3. Restore nuget packages if needed.

 > [!TIP]
 > If you don't have the dotnet cli or have the wrong version, you can download it automatically and execute any command using `.\dotnet.ps1` in the `build-scripts` directory.
-This command will download and extract from official sources, or download archived binaries from ipfs as a fallback if you don't have an internet connection.
+This command will download and extract from official sources, or download archived binaries from ipfs as a fallback if the download fails.

 ### PowerShell